nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 ### Overview

 An Offer Group is comprised of different inventory products.
-The different types of inventory products are available areas, sales products, marketing texts, terms & conditions texts, and premiums.
+The different types of inventory products are available areas, sales products, marketing texts, and terms & conditions texts.
 First, you will create all of your inventory products.
 Next, you will create your Offer Groups.
 Last, you will create your users and teams, designating their access and permissions.

 ### SolCon diagram

 The diagram below shows you how the different components of SolCon work together.
  (DIAGRAM)

 > Tip: Your SolCon site automatically syncs with your Subscribe database and imports your Billing Products from the Subscriber Concierge database.
 A billing product is a combination of your divisions (individual publications) and your service types (delivery frequencies).
-Besides adding postal codes, billing products cannot be edited.
+Besides adding Available Areas, billing products cannot be edited.
 However, you can group them into sales products to incorporate them into an Offer Group.

 ### Guide structure